seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 them prepare dinner.

 **LAUNCELOT**
-That is done too, sir; only ‘cover’ is the word.
+That is done too, sir; only 'cover' is the word.

 **LORENZO**
 Will you cover then, sir?